 The School Health Professional Grant (SHPG) program is designed to provide funds to eligible education providers to enhance the presence of school health professionals in their secondary schools.
 School Health Professionals are defined as School Nurses, School Psychologists, School Social Workers and School Counselors.

-- Increase the presence of school health professionals in secondary schools to provide substance abuse and mental/behavioral health care to students who are enrolled in secondary schools and have substance abuse or other mental/behavioral health needs;
+- Increase the presence of school health professionals in secondary schools to provide substance abuse and mental/behavioral health care to students who have substance abuse or other mental/behavioral health needs

-- Implement substance abuse prevention education and provide evidence based resources to school staff, students and families; and
+- Implement substance abuse prevention education and provide evidence based resources to school staff, students and families